 How ready are SMEs in Vietnam for the 4.0 industrial revolution

-With a young and technology savvy workforce, increased connectivity and the presence of many large global technology corporations, rapid technology innovation and adaption is diffusing fast amongst Vietnamese SMEs.
+With a young and technology savvy workforce, increased connectivity and the presence of many large global technology corporations, rapid technology innovation and adaptation is diffusing fast amongst Vietnamese SMEs.
 The International Labour Organization’s analysis on the readiness of Vietnam’s labour market to innovate and adapt to technology in the workplace can be read here.

 How many people are employed in SMEs in Vietnam?